Thomas Jefferson Quiz

 1 George Washington, “A Proclamation” printed in The Providence Gazette and Country Journal (October 17, 1789), 1.
 See also George Washington, “Proclamation for a National Thanksgiving,” Writings of George Washington, ed.
 Jared Sparks (Boston: American Stationers Company, 1837), XII:119.

-2 John Adams, “Proclamation for a National Thanksgiving,” March 23, 1798, The Works of John Adams, Second President of the United States, ed.
+2 John Adams, “Proclamation for a National Fast,” March 23, 1798, The Works of John Adams, Second President of the United States, ed.
 Charles Francis Adams (Boston: Charles C. Little and James Brown, 1851), IX:169.

 3 Thomas Jefferson, “First Inaugural Address,” March 4, 1801, The Papers of Thomas Jefferson, ed.
-Barbara B. Oberg (Princeton, NJ: Princeton University Press, 2006), 33:150.
+Barbara B. Oberg (Princeton: Princeton University Press, 2006), 33:150.

 4 Abraham Lincoln, “A Proclamation” printed in The Liberator (April 24, 1863), 3.
 See also Abraham Lincoln, , “A Proclamation Appointing a National Fast-Day,” The Writings of Abraham Lincoln, ed.
 Arthur Brooks Lapsley (New York: G. P. Putnam’s Sons, 1923), 6:270–271.